cgwire/kitsu/docs/getting-started-production/README.md

 If you click on **Show Stats**, you will see the sum-up of the number of news, the total number, and the per status number.

-With the **More Filters** button, you can define the time frame to display the information.
+With the **Filters Builder** button, you can define the time frame to display the information.

 ![Newsfeed Page Detail](../img/getting-started/newsfeed_details.png)